Here are 10 interesting facts about immigration in Manitoba that may be helpful to know:

 - Manitoba welcomed the highest number of refugees per capita in Canada in 2014

-Six per cent of Canada’s government-assisted refugees (435) and 22% of privately sponsored refugees (1,004) settled here last year.
-Most of them came from Somalia, Iraq, Democratic Republic of Congo, Eritrea, and Ethiopia.
+Six percent of Canada’s government-assisted refugees (435) and 22% of privately sponsored refugees (1,004) settled here last year.
+Most of them came from Somalia, Iraq, the Democratic Republic of Congo, Eritrea, and Ethiopia.

 A total of 12,187 provincial nominees and 1,831 permanent residents under the family class settled in the province.